park-m/open-source-developer-portal/app/resources/sandbox-console.md

 # What is a Sandbox Console?

-Whether you intend to create traditional Dwolla accounts, view and manage programmatically created Access API Customers, or manipulate the status of transfers initiated by your application, Dwolla provides an interface that helps simplify your development experience.
+Whether you intend to create Transfer accounts, view and manage programmatically created Access API Customers, or manipulate the status of transfers initiated by your application, Dwolla provides an interface that helps simplify your development experience.

 There are two Sandbox admin consoles designed to support the specific needs of a developer’s application.
 The key distinction between each console—Access API vs. Transfer—is the type of test user associated with your application.